-By 2 years old, we can tease the kids, “Don’t have any fun at Grandma’s house while we’re gone!!”
-And they’ll laugh and respond, “We will! we will!”
+As a child grows to age 2 or so, s/he can understand the teasing more.
+We’ll tease: “Don’t have any fun at Grandma’s house while we’re gone!!”
+And our kids will laugh and respond, “We will! we will!”

-Or we’ll say, “Don’t you dare eat your veggies!!”
+Or we’ll say, “You better not eat your veggies!!”
 And they’ll laugh and say, “I’m going to!!”
-(How’s that for awesome parental manipulation? haha!)
+(How’s that for awesome reverse psychology? haha!)

-BUT when you actually want to teach them, “no,” don’t mix up the word with any sort of game!
+BUT for the months where you are actually trying to teach your one year old, “no,” don’t mix up the word with any sort of game!
 It’ll make it all easier 🙂

 Phrase #3 for 1 year old discipline: “Yes Mommy.”